WiReSens Toolkit: An Open-source Platform towards Accessible Wireless Tactile Sensing: Introduction

 \section{Introduction}

-Our sense of touch encodes a wealth of information about how we interact with our physical world.
-Tactile sensors endow both humans and everyday objects with enhanced ability to capture, understand, and augment these interactions, increasingly finding applications within cyber-physical systems and the Internet of Things (IoT) \citep{2017MalvadePressure, Anwer2022}.
-Among the various existing methods for tactile sensing, recent research has adopted resistive matrix-based approaches \cite{sundaram2019learning, luo2021learning, wicaksono20223dknits} where a piezoresistive material is sandwiched between two orthogonal electrode arrays to measure applied pressure via resistance changes.
-This approach is appealing because it reduces the need for extensive wiring \cite{luo2021intelligent}, and the sensors themselves can be fabricated using scalable manufacturing techniques like machine knitting, digital embroidery, and 3d printing \citep{wicaksono20223dknits, AignerEmbroidery2020, 2024StrainGaugesXu}.
+Tactile sensors endow humans and everyday objects with enhanced ability to capture, understand, and augment physical interactions, increasingly finding applications within cyber-physical systems \cite{2017MalvadePressure}, the Internet of Things (IoT) \cite{Anwer2022}, and Human-Computer Interaction (HCI) \citep{TactileKeyboard, affectiveTouch2024}.
+While a variety of principles have been employed to sense touch, many researchers adopt resistive matrix-based approaches \cite{sundaram2019learning, luo2021learning, wicaksono20223dknits} where a piezoresistive material is sandwiched between two orthogonal electrode arrays to measure applied pressure via resistance changes.
+This approach is appealing because it is intuitive, reduces the need for extensive wiring \cite{luo2021intelligent}, and past research has demonstrated that it can be implemented via a variety of fabrication techniques \citep{wicaksono20223dknits,AignerEmbroidery2020,3dprinted2024,murphy2025fits}.

-To realize a vision of ubiquitous tactile sensing for large-scale monitoring of human-environment interactions, scalable infrastructure beyond sensor manufacturing is essential ---researchers need robust tools for effective system deployment.
-Large scale sensing requires consideration of additional factors that make this deployment difficult: \textbf{portability}—devices must remain untethered from computational units for easy repositioning; \textbf{adaptability}—devices should be repurposable for various form factors, user needs, and application contexts; and \textbf{efficiency}—devices must operate over extended periods to capture long-term interaction patterns.
-As it stands, developing a tactile sensing system that meets all these requirements is technically demanding, limiting the accessibility and broader adoption of tactile sensing interfaces within a larger research community.